datttrian/datttrian/README.md

 print(get_random_quote())
 ```

-    ## I never think of the future.
-It comes soon enough. - Albert Einstein
+    ## I know not with what weapons World War III will be fought, but World War IV will be fought with sticks and stones. - Albert Einstein

 ![](assets/footer.svg)